 This a great idea — offering items like chocolate milk less often or on certain days.
 This way, kids learn how all foods fit into a balanced diet.

 And we can’t forget food items like chocolate milk offer vital nutrition too — and some kids simply don’t like the taste of milk.
-For more on this topic see this post.

 Shelley Rael, MS, RD hated milk growing up but never had the choice of chocolate milk or even calcium supplements (her doctor thought they were only for old ladies).
 Now at the age of 41, she goes between osteopenia (low bone mass) and osteoporosis on her scans.